RAKWireless/WisBlock/bootloader/RAK4630/new/README.md

 This document is about using BLE OTA DFU to upgrade bootloader.

-If you want to use jFlash to burn firmware, please select the [specified firmware](./RAK4630_bootloader-0.4.1.hex) and do follow the instructions given [here](../README.md).
+If you want to use jFlash to burn firmware, please select the [specified firmware](./RAK4630_bootloader-0.4.1.hex) and do not need to read this document.